justincaryk/rangers_of_shadow_deep/README.md

 ## Schema & Types Generation

-This starter repo autogenerates types from the schema.
+This starter repo automatically generates types from the schema.
 In order to access typed queries/mutations, simply look in `[root]/graphql`.
-The majority of queries should be provided by postgraphile; however, if you need to add custom queries, you can add them in here for automatic type generation.

-**NOTE: TYPES NEED TO BE MANUALLY GENERATED ON && UPDATED BY FOLLOWING THE STEPS BELOW**
+Add queries and mutatations in their respective folders and follow the steps below to generate types for these hooks.

 1. Run `yarn dev`
 2. Open a new terminal window
 3. Run `yarn codegen`

-4. Stop both terminals.
+## Tanstack Query + Grapqhl-Request

+This application wraps graphql-request client utilities with tanstack's query package, which is used for cache optimization and granular control.

+See the tanstack documentation for more information https://tanstack.com/query/v4/docs/react/graphql

+## State management

+This application favors an atomic state management approach rather than a large top down approach like redux.

+See Jotai documentation for more information https://jotai.org/docs/

 ## Hooks (optional)